Skip to content

 - $y_i$ is the label $\in \{-1,1\}$ of each data point

-- $K(\vec{x}_i \vec{x}_j)$ is the kernel matrix element between the $i$ and $j$ datapoints
+- $K(\vec{x}_i \vec{x}_j)$ is the kernel matrix element between the $i$ and $j$ data points

-- and we optimize over the $\alpha$s
+- optimized over the $\alpha$s

 - We expect most of the $\alpha$s to be $0$.
-The $\vec{x}_i$s that correspond to non-zero $\alpha_i$ are called the Support Vectors.
+The $\vec{x}_i$s that correspond to non-zero $\alpha_i$ are called the support vectors.

 \[\text{Predicted Label}(\vec{s}) = \text{sign} \left( \sum_{i=1}^t y_i \alpha_i^* K(\vec{x}_i , \vec{s}) + b \right)\]

-- Where $\vec{s}$ is the datapoint to be classified
+- where $\vec{s}$ is the data point to be classified

 - $\alpha_i^*$ are the optimized $\alpha$s

-- And $b$ is the bias.
+- $b$ is the bias

-First, we start with the relevant imports
+We start coding with the relevant imports:

 import matplotlib.pyplot as plt